vaiibhavsengar/merasamay/README.md

-# 🕒 MeraSamay - Digital Clock
+# 🕒 Realtime Digital Clock

 **MeraSamay** is a sleek and responsive digital clock application built using **HTML, CSS, and JavaScript**.
 It displays the current time in real time with a clean interface, providing users with an accurate and visually appealing way to keep track of time.